9/14/15 Update: Menu updated.

-Turns out it’s grilled chicken, cheddar cheese, tomatoes, bacon, the same sauce that was on the Shrimp Po’ Boy (Thousand Island, probably), all on a hot dog bun.
-I took one look at it and realized consuming it was not going to be an attractive process.
+I took one look at this thing and realized consuming it was not going to be an attractive process.
 Luckily, I am forever alone.
 I enjoyed this once I got to the part that had sauce.
 It didn’t have a lot of flavor without the sauce and the sauce was only located near the end of the side of the bun that I didn’t start with.
-Not knowing it had sauce, I didn’t complete any redistribution.
-This was a nice, seemingly healthier option.
-It was a nice freshly grilled chicken breast on a nice, fresh roll.
+It was otherwise a nice freshly grilled chicken breast on a nice, fresh roll.
 The bacon was prepared better than the overdone nonsense I was served over at All-Star Movies recently for breakfast.
 The caveat is just that it’s incredibly messy with the tomatoes falling off as you try to angle the sandwich into your mouth.
-Otherwise, this is the best quick service chicken sandwich I think I’ve had at Disney World.
-The ones at ABC Commissary and Cosmic Ray’s are on the sad side of things.

 Black Bean Burger:

-The burger was kind of sad looking on the tray and also someone please alert WDWMAGIC that the table next to the tray is dirty.
+The burger was kind of sad looking on the tray without any overt toppings.

 While the burger is a little sad looking in the bun, Restaurantosaurus does offer a toppings bar, which includes tomatoes, lettuce, onions, pickles, and pickle relish.